Mister Pip

 Mister Pip (2006) is a novel by Lloyd Jones, a New Zealand author.
 It is named after the chief character in, and shaped by the plot of Charles Dickens' novel Great Expectations.
+The novel was adapted into the film Mr. Pip in 2012.

 The novel is set against the backdrop of the civil war on Bougainville Island during the early 1990s.
 Jones had covered the war in Bougainville as a journalist, but was unable to visit.
 He learned about atrocities committed there from a Papua New Guinean soldier.

 Plot summary

 The novel is the story of a girl caught in the throes of war on the island of Bougainville.
 Matilda survives the war through the guidance of her devoted but strict Christian mother and her white teacher Mr Watts, and also, more importantly, through her connection with the fictional Pip, the protagonist of Charles Dickens' Great Expectations.
 Pip helps Matilda maintain a desire to live, especially after her mother, Mr Watts, and her island home all cease to exist.

 The novel opens with a colourful description of Watts, whom the children call Pop-Eye (The first line of the book being: 'Everyone called him Pop Eye') due to his eyes that "stuck out further than anyone else's".
 He is married to Grace, a native of Bougainville, which explains why he remains long after most white men had abandoned the island.
 With military tension rising and the schoolroom growing over with creepers, Watts decides to take on the task of educating the children.
 Despite his claim to be limited in intelligence, he introduces the students to one of the greatest English authors, Charles Dickens.

 Dolores, Matilda's overzealous Christian mother, expresses an extreme distrust of the teacher and his curriculum.
 She does everything in her power to ensure that her daughter's mind is not polluted by the strange white man, including making weekly visits to the classroom.
 She even goes as far as stealing and hiding Watts's Great Expectations book, an action that causes immense trouble when "Redskin" soldiers enter the village and find Pip's name carved in the sand.
 It is Matilda who wrote his name, and it is her guilt that makes her empathise with her mother, who refuses to give up the book as evidence that Pip is not a rebel but a fictional character.
 Convinced that Pip must be a spy who has been hidden from them, the soldiers destroy the houses.
 All they leave behind are smoking fragments of the village's former life.